MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Simulation results of MistImm

 \subsection{Development and homeostasis of the immune system}

-The simulation starts from a few days after conception and goes until the $5000$th time instant, the unit of time being a tenth of a day ($2$ hours and $24$ minutes).
-Initially there are only three types of non-immune self cell populations in the model, each with $150$ cells, and no other components.
-Each of these populations is accompanied by a cell division process which results a continuous growing of the number of cells in the population, with decreasing rate in time, as one might expect (Figure \ref{fig:dev-hom}).
+A simulation starts from a few days after conception and goes until the $5000$th time instant; the unit of time being a tenth of a day ($2$ hours and $24$ minutes).
+Initially, only three types of non-immune self cell populations appear in the model, each with a number of $150$ cells, and no other components.
+Each of these populations is accompanied by a cell division process that implies continuous growing of the number of self cells, with decreasing rate in time (Fig.~\ref{fig:dev_and_homeo}A).
+B and T cells, which generated by the bone marrow cells, first appear at the $100$th time instant (Fig.~\ref{fig:dev_and_homeo}B).
+The number of these cells also grow continuously with a decreasing rate.